TownyAdvanced/TownyProvinces/README.md

   - Province borders can be viewed on the "Borders" map layer: ![image](https://github.com/Goosius1/TownyProvinces/assets/50219223/9eb5849a-4540-49ba-b71f-26c128c3fc56)

 - :moneybag: **Gives each province a Settlement/Upkeep Cost**
-  - Each province can have a "Settlement Price" which applies to new towns.
-Different areas of the map can have different settlement prices.
+  - Each province can have a "Settlement Cost" which applies to new towns.
+Different areas of the world can have different settlement costs.
   - Each province can have an "Upkeep Cost" which applies to town upkeep.
-Different areas of the map can have different upkeep costs.
+Different areas of the world can have different upkeep costs.
   - Province prices can be viewed on the "Prices" map layer: ![image](https://github.com/Goosius1/TownyProvinces/assets/50219223/b5d6fdee-9625-4b2a-8edd-8a5b221e64e8)

 ## Installation Guide: